 I simply cannot rave enough about how amazing the menu is for The BOATHOUSE.
 But don’t take my word for it, you need to try it for yourself.
 And if the menu didn’t convince you then I am sure the fun marina based activities will do the job.
-When I first introduced The BOATHOUSE, I mentioned the one-of-a-kind activities that guest can enjoy, lets take a look at some of those experiences.
+When I first introduced The BOATHOUSE, I mentioned the one-of-a-kind activities that guests can enjoy, let’s take a look at some of those experiences.

 Amphicar Rides – Guests can experience the thrill of a Captain’s guided tour aboard a rare Amphicar that drives on land and floats in the water.
 The $125 price includes your own Car Captain and seating for up to three guests.
 Along the way, you’ll have a great view of Downtown Disney, direct from the water.
-Guest literally drive into the lake with a splash and The BOATHOUSE is the only place in the world to ride in these vintage vehicles.
+Guests literally drive into the lake with a splash and The BOATHOUSE is the only place in the world to ride in these vintage vehicles.
 Tours are available daily from 10 a.m.-10 p.m., weather permitting, and will be available soon.

 Italian Water Taxi Cruise – The Venezia, is a breathtaking 40-foot wooden Italian Water Taxi which offers a Captain’s guided tour of Downtown Disney.
-The enjoyable experience will be complete with live music, chocolate-covered strawberries and a champagne toast.
-Tours will be offered hourly from 10 a.m.-10 p.m., of course weather permitting, for individuals and groups of up to 20 and while an exact launch date has not been released we have been informed it will be starting soon.
+The enjoyable experience will be complete with live music, chocolate-covered strawberries, and a champagne toast.
+Tours will be offered hourly from 10 a.m.-10 p.m., of course, weather permitting, for individuals and groups of up to 20 and while an exact launch date has not been released we have been informed it will be starting soon.
 The cost is $75 per person or $50 per child under age 13.